virtualarchitectures/DS-Housing-News/README.md

 planning|housing|property|policy|population|buyer|landlord|rent|homes|homeless|accommodation|mortgage|apartment|vacant|vaccancy|derelict|development|building|construction

-Daily data are provided in CSV and JSON formats.
+The daily data are provided in both CSV and JSON formats.

+NOTE: Be aware that the filtered results may include entries that do not match the filter criteria above on occasion.